JiangJias/APP-Miner/README.md

 ### Analyze results

-* The intermediate results and the final results will be stored in app-miner/result/linux ("linux" will be changed if other software is analyzed).
+* The intermediate and final results will be stored in app-miner/result/linux ("linux" will be changed if other software is analyzed).
 The "xml" file stores the reported potential bugs.
-Each column from left to right represents: number, API path pattern location, API name, rank, API path pattern, support, API misuse location.
+Each column from left to right represents the number, API path pattern location, API name, rank, API path pattern, support, and API misuse location.

 ## More details
 * [The APP-Miner paper (Security and Privacy'24)]